RinLovesYou/Flipnote-Encoder/README.md

 * (Optional) Replace the flipnote in DummyFlipnote with one of your own!
 It'll embed your user information in the encoded Flipnote
 * (Optional) place the Flipnote Studio Private Key (good luck getting that one) called `fnkey.pem` in the same folder as the exe

-As long as you have your `input.mp4` located in `frames` you can just double click `EncodeAndSign.exe` it should work (Playback on a real dsi with 1mb+ flipnotes is not guaranteed)
+As long as you have your `input.mp4` located in `frames`, you can just double click `EncodeAndSign.exe` and it should work.
+(Playback on a real dsi with 1mb+ flipnotes is not guaranteed)

-Expect bugs and report them in the [issues](https://github.com/RinLovesYou/Flipnote-Encoder/issues) section please
+Expect bugs and report them in the [issues](https://github.com/RinLovesYou/Flipnote-Encoder/issues) section please.

-it won't sign a flipnote if no `fnkey.pem` exists, you can still play it back with most online players like [rakujira](https://flipnote.rakujira.jp)
+it won't sign a flipnote if no `fnkey.pem` exists, you can still play it back with most online players like [rakujira](https://flipnote.rakujira.jp) though.

 ![screenshot](https://media.discordapp.net/attachments/738116823035150356/812439551930007582/unknown.png)